Call for Course Proposals on War, Memory, and Gender in Transnational Perspective

 This link leads you to a questionnaire that asks:

-- About your experience in teaching an online course and your knowledge on interactive e-learning methods.
-Please describe your approach to interactive online teaching and the research orientation of the proposed course (max.
+• About your experience in teaching an online course and your knowledge on interactive e-learning methods.
+Please describe your approach to interactive online teaching and the research focus of the proposed course (max.
 500 words)

-- A short statement of persecution and material condition and/or immigration status (max.
+• A short statement about your situation with regard persecution and material condition and/or immigration status (max.
 500 words)

-- Two-page-long course outline (14 weeks) or an example of a course taught on the topic before.
+• Two-page course outline (14 weeks) or an example of a previous course taught on the topic.
 The outline should describe objectives, planned learning outcomes and assignments.

-Off University is committed to an academic life connecting teaching and research.
-It therefore encourages applications for courses that involve the course participants in the instructor’s actual research activity.
-This can be achieved by for instance through collective data collection and analysis that involves the participants in an intellectually demanding way, the critical evaluation of instructor’s draft research papers by the participants or the involvement of participants in future common publications or other ways of knowledge dissemination (blogs, wikis, films, conferences etc.).
-We offer advice on how to integrate research activities into future courses and will help to further develop teaching activities in this direction.
+Off University is committed to an academic life that connects teaching and research.
+We therefore encourage applications for courses that involve the course participants in the instructor’s actual research activity.
+This can be achieved through, for instance, collective data collection and analysis that involves the participants in an intellectually demanding way, the participants’ critical evaluation of instructor’s draft research papers or the involvement of participants in future publications or other ways of knowledge dissemination (blogs, wikis, films, conferences etc.).
+We offer advice on how to integrate research activities into future courses and will help scholars to further develop this teaching approach.

-Applicants of non-cis-male gender are strongly encouraged to apply and will be given priority where qualifications are equal, as well as applicants with a disability.
+Non-cis-male and disabled scholars are strongly encouraged to apply and will be given priority when qualifications meet requirements.

 Application Process

-Your security as a scholar has first priority to us.
-We therefore save your data only on our own servers and only communicate with you in secure ways: The messaging app Signal and Proton Mail.
+Your security as a scholar is our first priority.
+We therefore save your data only on our own servers and only communicate with you in secure ways: via the messaging app Signal and Proton Mail.
 In order to notify you about the outcome of your application, please leave your Signal-handle, the number you use on Signal or a proton mail address only.

-Please answer the questionnaire and upload your CV and your course proposal HERE.
+Please complete the questionnaire and upload your CV and your course proposal HERE.

 If you have questions, please reach out to us only via Signal with the user name @offuniversity.17 or our proton account mail@offuniversity.org.